Ijee/Amazeing/README.md

 ## Features

-- Implements 27 algorithms used for mazes and how to traverse them.
+- Implements 27 algorithms tailored to create mazes and how to traverse them.
 - Extensive control over the algorithm execution (iteration history, etc.).
 - Easy to use import / export feature.
 - Statistics that get tracked based on the currently selected algorithm.